ckruf/UdemyCSS/notes.md

 All elements have a default value for the display property.
 There are two main values:
 - `block` these elements always start a new line and span the full width of the screen
-- `inline` these elements do not start a new line and span only content
+- `inline` these elements do not start a new line and span only content.
+The browser does not respect their height, width, top and bottom margins.
+- `inline-block` these elements also do not start a new line, but the browser does respect their width, height and top and bottom margins.

 However, we can override this default behaviour by setting the property to the value we want.